-FINANCIAL STATEMENTS 2022-2023
+FINANCIAL STATEMENTS

 Council's financial reports are prepared in accordance with the Local Government Code of Accounting Practice and Financial Reporting in accordance with Local Government Act 1993 s.
 428(4)(a).
 Council sort an extension from the Office of Local Government our audit.
-The financial statements will be provided following the Audit.
+For reference are the unaudited financial statements and will be updated following the Audit.